 agent: to select a specific agent for this build by sending an

 comment: to supply a build with a description

-properties: to set custom properties by sending a complex
+properties: to set custom build parameters (or create them, if no such parameters are present) by sending a composite

 Most of the data should be available locally.
 However, in this example we request a specific agent which requires knowing its ID.
 If you know an agent by name, you can find its ID by sending the following request: